Tentative Course List

 POL-623004, Military and Veteran Culture: Developing Cultural Competency, 3cr

 This course is highly recommended for students, such as social workers, with prior background and/or training in human services, but with no previous experience working with military or veteran populations.
 Topics include the reasons for enlisting in the military, the effects of military training, formal and informal military structures, military hierarchy, military terminology, active-duty military and veterans in work and educational environments and the effects of military service on later life.
-This course is required for the Veterans Services advanced certificate program.

 SOC-620565, Public Policy Analysis, 3cr